-The list of persons this authority consulted is attached as Appendix B to this statement.
-The full list of comments made is available via the Council's website.
+The list of persons this authority consulted is attached as Appendix B. The full list of comments made in response to the consultation is available via the Council's website.

-The policy was approved at a meeting of the Full Council on xxx 2012.
-Copies were placed in the public libraries of the area as well as being available in the Civic Offices and on the website on xxx 2012
+The policy was approved at a meeting of the Full Council on XXX.
+Copies were placed in the public libraries of the area as well as being available in the Civic Offices and on the website in July 2020

-Should you have any comments as regards this policy statement please send them via e-mail or letter to the following contact:
+Should you have any comments as regards this policy statement please send them via email or letter to the following contact:

-Name: Senior Licensing Officer
+Name: Licensing Manager